pedroalexandrevieira/pedroalexandrevieira.github.io/README.md

 # Vieira Page

-This project is my Personal website.
+This is a Personal WebSite.
-Its purpose is to make known my profile and my work.
+Its purpose is to show my profile and my work.

 **Technologies:**